MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * ENI level
 * Included traffic to/from AWS-managed networking services too (e.g. Internet Gateway)
 * Can send to AWS Athena for complex querying

+### VPC Traffic Mirroring
+* This tool facilitates the copying of network packets to a new destination in-flight.
+* It is effectively a packet-capturing tool.
+* The original traffic is unaffected and unaware that it is being spied on.
+* The source, destination, and various other filtering attributes are defined to identify which packets should be captured.
+* Any packet that is captured/mirrored is sent to a desination of choice.
+  * e.g. we may send it to an EC2 instance which is running some traffic analysis software.

+## Networking Costs
+* Traffic within the same AZ is free
+* Traffic across AZs in the same region costs money per GB
+  * If the traffic stays within the AWS network (i.e. is using private IP addresses, not touching the public internet), the cost is half as much as if it goes outside of the AWS network (i.e. public IP addresses, on the public internet for some of the journey).
+* Traffic to a different region charges cost money per GB
+* Sending data into AWS is typically free
+* Sending data out of AWS typically costs

+# High-Performance Computing Networking
+* In distributed HPC systems, where multiple nodes need to transfer lots of data between each other very quickly, the network between them need to not be a bottleneck.
+* The most basic way of having an EC2-based HPC system perform with strong bandwidth is to initialise the instances in *Cluster* mode.
+This means that the EC2 instances will be located on the same physical server rack as each other.
+* A more advanced method is to utilise *EC2 Enhanced Networking*, also known as *SR-IOV*.
+  * This offers higher bandwidth (Up to 100 Gbps) and lower latency.
+  * This can be enabled by attaching an *Elastic Network Adapter (ENA)*.
+This provides the full 100 Gbps bandwidth.
+  * It can also be anabled by attaching an *Intel 89925 VF*.
+This provides up to 10 Gbps but is a legacy adapter.
+  * This works for any EC2 AMI.
+* For Linux AMIs, an *Elastic Fabric Adapter (EFA)* offers even more improved networking capabilities (particularly, lower latency).
+  * Utilises advanced message passing protocols implemented by Linux kernels.

 # STS (Security Token Service)
 * Responsible for finding out whether or not a user has the rights to access some AWS resource and returning a token for temporary access if it does.